H4HWV2011/msjarvis-public-docs/thesis/07-rag-pipeline-and-routers.md

 ## 7.8 RAG-Grounded Judge Verification (Forward-Looking Architecture)

 > **Added March 21, 2026.
-Forward-looking build spec — not yet deployed as of March 26, 2026.**
+Forward-looking build spec — not yet deployed as of March 28, 2026.**

 ### 7.8.1 The Problem This Solves

 The current truth and alignment judges (`judge_truth_filter.py`, `judge_alignment_filter.py`) score responses using `heuristic_contradiction_v1` — keyword and pattern-matching rules applied directly to response text, with no queries to the GBIM corpus, ChromaDB collections, or any RAG service.
-They report `truth_score: 1.0` and `alignment_verdict: pass` without consulting a single document from the 5.4 million GBIM entities, the `spiritual_texts` corpus, or the `gis_wv_benefits` collection.
+They report `truth_score: 1.0` and `alignment_verdict: pass` without consulting a single document from the 5.4 million GBIM entities, the `spiritual_rag` corpus, or the `gis_wv_benefits` collection.

 The judges are already co-located with `jarvis-gis-rag:8004` and `jarvis-psychological-rag:8006` in the same Docker network.
 The only work required is wiring the judges to make HTTP requests to those services as part of their scoring logic.